qhesry/training_project_scraping/README.md

 1. Clone this repository to your local machine.
 2. Launch the docker-compose file using `docker-compose up -d`
+3. Launch the scraping scrip `python scraping/main.py`.
+By default, it will scrap 2 pages.
+It can scrap all the pages if function scrap_url parameter `testing` is set to `False`.
-3. Open a web browser and navigate to [http://localhost:8050](http://localhost:8050) to view the dashboard.
+4. Open a web browser and navigate to [http://localhost:8050](http://localhost:8050) to view the dashboard.

+## To come

+ - Airflow cron job even it's totally overkill for a small project like that.

 ## Usage

 Once the application is running, you can use the Dash app to view some metrics example.